isomerpages/govtech-lpa-acp/pages/Roadshow and Mobile Clinic @ Wisma Geylang Serai.md

 							<td><strong>Celebrity Appearance by Artiste Rahimah Rahim and Mediacorp Personality Bukoh Mary</strong>
 								<br><br><strong>Details: </strong>
 <br>- Sing along with Rahimah
-<br> -Quiz Time: "How Well Do You Know about LPA and ACP"
+<br> - Quiz Time: "How Well Do You Know about LPA and ACP"
 								<br><br>Stand a chance to win prizes!
                 </td>
             </tr>